mikeshultz/mikeshultz.com/content/ethereum/viper.md

 The final argument(the JavaScript object) defines some important values for this contract instance.  `data` of course contains the compiled `bytecode` we got from the output of `viper`.  `from` is required as it's the account originating the contract.
 It will be responsible for paying any fees for deploying the contract, and it will control it in the future.
 Usually this would be your `geth` primary account(`eth.accounts[0]`), but it could be any account you have unlocked on this `geth` instance.

 And finally, [`gas`](https://ethereum.gitbooks.io/frontier-guide/content/costs.html), which should be the expected amount of gas used by your contract.
-I'm not yet all that familiar with how to estimate how much gas your contract should use(I will update when I do), so please, do your own reading.
+The viper compiler does not do gas estimation, so you may to have to do a bit of trial and error to get the right gas limit.
+Or just set it high if you don't mind paying for errors.
 The number above is just an approximate amount of wei that has seemed to work in testing.

 You can check whether the transaction has been processed and included in a block using `transactionHash` in `deployed_contract`.